In this post you'll learn how to password protect PowerPoint presentations using two different password options.

 - Select Cancel or Save operation

-Simply deleting either the Open or Modify password and selecting okay removes the password from the presentation.
+Simply deleting either the Open or Modify password and selecting okay removes the password from the presentation, thereby unlocking your file.

-Another way you can protect your presentation is to turn it into a PowerPoint picture presentation.
-For details, see our step-by-step guide here.
+Another way you can protect your presentation without adding a password, is to turn your presentation into the PowerPoint picture presentation file format.
+For details, click here.